savva-k/savva-k.github.io/content/post/the-wind-is-rising-we-must-try-to-live/index.md

 tags:
   - "movies"
   - "thoughts"
-image: images/main.jpg
----
+params:
+  mainImage: "images/main.jpg"

-I haven't written anything for a long time.
+summary: "I haven't written anything for a long time.
 There were nothing special for last two months in my life.
 I continue studying Java on workdays and go home on weekends.
-Actually, this autumn I hope I will find time to describe GOF patterns in Java on this site.
+Actually, this autumn I hope I will find time to describe GOF patterns in Java on this site."
+---

 Last weekend we watched a film by Japanese animator Hayao Miyazaki called The Wind Rises.
 I love almost all his films (almost — because I haven't watched all of them, I think 😌).
 Each frame of these films is a masterpiece.